 And finally, cut yourself some slack and don’t expect to much at this stressful time.
 We can’t all turn into amazing teachers as well as juggle our own jobs and all the other million and one things parents do.
 So be kind to yourself, don’t worry if they haven’t got all their home schooling tasks done that day, there is always tomorrow.
 Have a glass of gin (or whatever your tipple of choice is) and give yourself a pat on the back for getting through the day.

-I hope these ideas help you and your family, and I will try to take my own advice too!
+I hope these ideas help you and your family with home schooling, and I will try to take my own advice too!
+If you enjoyed this post you might also like my working from home toolkit too.

 Top tips for homeschooling your children, from the experts | The Argus